 - If the State in which he has his center of vital interests cannot be determined, or if he has not a permanent home available to him in either State, he shall be deemed to be a resident of the State in which he has a habitual abode.

 - If he has a habitual abode in both States or in neither of them, he shall be deemed to be a resident of the State of which he is a national.

 - If he is a national of both States or of neither of them, the competent authorities of the Contracting States shall settle the question by mutual agreement.

 For example: If you trade stocks and the tax treaty says that capital gains shall be taxable only in the country where you reside according to the treaty, and that country is for example Latvia, then Norway cannot tax that gain.
 However, that happens when Norway agrees that you reside in Latvia.

-- Find out where you will be tax resident according to internal laws.
+- Find out where you will be a tax resident according to internal laws.
 You have to declare taxes and hand in papers as long as the internal law says so.
-When you are completely out of the system (emigrated tax wise, which takes 3 years in Norway), you are “free”.
+If not you are risking penalties (perhaps even prison in grave cases).
+When you are completely out of the system (emigrated), you are “free”.

-- If tax resident in two countries, check the tax treaty.
+- If you are a tax resident in two countries, check the tax treaty.
 The tax treaty may give you favorable tax rates.